itskutush/Sign-Engage/README.md

 ## Problem Statement
-Non-disabled people cannot communicate with the deaf and mute.This leads to a gap in society .Our app aims to bridge that gap and promote inclusivity.
+Individuals unaware of sign language are unable to communicate with the deaf and mute.
+This leads to a gap in society.
+Our app aims to bridge that gap and promote inclusivity.

 ## User Segment
  - Deaf and Dumb
  - Relatives of deaf and dumb
  - Aspiring ISL trainers
+ - Working Professionals

 ## Main Features
-teaching ISL using sign langauge.
+Teaching Indian Sign Language in a gamified way.